 Oji(-san) – Literally uncle, but also can refer to a middle-age man.
 Often males take it as an insult since they don’t feel that old.

 Ojii(-san) – Literally grandfather, but also can refer to an old man.

 Ojou(-sama) – Literally queen.
 Ojou-sama types are usually either a perfect onee-san or a female ore-sama.

-Omnibus – US term for several manga volumes in one, usually similar to Japanese aizouban or wideban.
-Usually reserved for rereleasing popular series, but more series are being released directly into 2-in-1 or 3-in-1 formats to reduce publishing cost.
+Omnibus – US term for several manga volumes in one, usually similar to Japanese aizouban or wideban thanks to its oversized size in both page count and width.
+Originally reserved for rereleasing popular series, but more series are being released directly into 2-in-1 or 3-in-1 formats to reduce publishing cost.

 Onee(-san) – Literally older sister.
 Onee-san types are usually kind, beautiful, almost perfect females.